Reopening Updates for Businesses and Workplaces Impacted by COVID-19

 Under the State order, more restrictive local orders based on local conditions may remain in place and must be followed.
 The table below addresses certain business types where additional clarification may be helpful and provides updates and links to detailed guidance from the SF City Attorney and SF Department of Public Health where available.

-Personal Protective Equipment (PPE) for SF businesses ━ * NEW *
+Personal Protective Equipment (PPE) for SF businesses ━ * STILL AVAILABLE *

 San Francisco has secured a large shipment of Personal Protective Equipment (PPE) from the California Governor’s Office of Emergency Services (CalOES) and the California Office of the Small Business Advocate (CalOSBA).
 In collaboration with Community-Based Organizations (CBOs), a one-month supply of PPE will be made available to local small businesses that are open and/or will reopen soon, while supplies last.
 Visit our PPE page for more information and to learn about how you can participate.

-Outdoor Personal Services ━ * OPENING 9/1 *
+Outdoor Personal Services ━ * OPEN 9/1 *

 Starting September 1, personal services including salons providing barbering and cosmetology services, nail salons, and massages can operate outdoors.
 Services that cannot now be safely performed outdoors are still prohibited, including tattooing and piercing.
 More information and requirements can be found here.